 With respect to Rule 21F-17(b), we believe that this rule is a necessary and appropriate means to implement Section 21F's purposes of facilitating the disclosure of information to the Commission relating to possible securities law violations and preserving the confidentiality of those who do so.410 As a result, our rulemaking authority under Section 21F(j) permits us to authorize our staff to communicate directly with directors, officers, members, agents, or employees of an entity that has counsel where the individual first initiates communication with the Commission as a whistleblower.
-Moreover, because Rule 21F-17(b) fits within the "authorized to do so by law" exception of ABA Model Rule 4.2 and the state bar rules modeled after it, Rule 21F-17(b) is fully consistent with state bar rules.411
+Moreover, because Rule 21F-17(b) fits within the "authorized to do so by law" exception of ABA Model Rule 4.2 and the state bar rules modeled after it, Rule 21F-17(b) is fully consistent with state bar rules.411 charged with helping us enforce the Federal securities laws, it would be an odd result if one party in an SRO proceeding could use a protective order to prevent another party from reporting a possible securities law violation to us.

 408 See, e.g., In re JDS Uniphase Corp.
 Sec.
 Litig., 238 F.Supp.2d 1127, 1137 (N.D.Cal.2002) ("To the extent that [the confidentiality] agreements preclude former employees from assisting in investigations of wrongdoing that have nothing to do with trade secrets or other confidential business information, they conflict with public policy in favor of allowing even current employees to assist in securities fraud investigations."); Chambers v.
 Capital Cities/ABC, 159 F.R.D.
-441, 444 (S.D.N.Y.1995) (holding that "it is against public policy for parties to agree not to reveal facts relating to alleged or potential violations of [Federal] law").
+441, 444 (S.D.N.Y.1995) (holding that "it is against public policy for parties to agree not to reveal facts relating to alleged or potential violations of [Federall law").

-409 The proposed rule would not, however, address the effectiveness or enforceability of confidentiality agreements in situations other than communications with the Commission about potential securities law violations.
+409The proposed rule would not, however, address the effectiveness or enforceability of confidentiality agreements in situations other than communications with the Commission about potential securities law violations.
 Paragraph (a) of the proposal is not intended to prevent professional or religious organizations from responding to a breach of a recognized common-law or statutory privilege (e.g., psychiatrist-patient, priest-penitent) by one its members.

-410 We have made one non-substantive clarifying change to the final rule text, replacing the term "subject of your communication" with "possible securities law violation."
+410We have made one non-substantive clarifying change to the final rule text, replacing the term "subject of your communication" with "possible securities law violation."
 The final rule provides that "the staff is authorized to communicate directly with you regarding the possible securities law violation without seeking the consent of the entity's counsel."

-411We disagree with the comment that Rule 21F- 17(b) is inconsistent with the McDade-Murtha Amendment, 28 U.S.C.
+411 We disagree with the comment that Rule 21F- 17(b) is inconsistent with the McDade-Murtha Amendment, 28 U.S.C.
 530B.
 First, as we discussed

-Although a number of commenters expressed concern that this rule will undermine the attorney-client privilege, we emphasize that nothing about this rule authorizes the staff to depart from the Commission's existing procedures and practices when dealing with potential attorney-client privileged information.412 Ås stated above,413 compliance with the Federal securities laws is promoted when individuals, corporate officers, and others consult about possible violations, and the attorney-client privilege furthers such consultation.
+Although a number of commenters expressed concern that this rule will undermine the attorney-client privilege, we emphasize that nothing about this rule authorizes the staff to depart from the Commission's existing procedures and practices when dealing with potential attorney-client privileged information.412 As stated above,413 compliance with the Federal securities laws is promoted when individuals, corporate officers, and others consult about possible violations, and the attorney-client privilege furthers such consultation.
 None of the rules that we are promulgating under Section 21F, including Rule 21F-17(b), is intended to undermine this benefit by having individuals disclose to us information about possible securities laws violations that they learned of through privileged communications.
 Thus, to the extent that the staff may be engaged in a communication authorized under Rule 21F-17(b) and issues relating to attorney-client privilege should develop, the staff will proceed in accordance with established Commission practices.414